Vehicle-to-grid backup coverage introduction

 - Critical load: Start with essential circuits only.
 If you have a generator transfer switch list, sum the nameplate loads and apply diversity.

 If your goal is to meet a specific target duration, you can use the “Vehicles required for target” output as a quick sizing signal.
-Treat it as a minimum under idealized conditions; in practice you may want additional margin for availability, cold weather, and unexpected load growth.
+Treat it as a minimum under idealized conditions; in practice you may want extra margin for availability, cold weather, and unexpected load growth.

 | Scenario | EVs (count) | Usable capacity per EV (kWh) | Starting SoC (%) | Reserve SoC (%) | Round-trip efficiency | Critical load (kW) | Estimated backup hours* |